 March 14, 2021, Northern District of Texas – SafeBuy LLC Trustee accuses insider defendants of actual fraud, breach of fiduciary duty and, seeks to recover and avoid certain transfers as fraudulent conveyances under Sec.
 544, Sec.
 548 and Sec.
 550 of the Bankruptcy Code.

-The debtor was in the business of selling used cars and operated in four locations.
-The debtor’s business also included two dealer finance companies, SafeBuy Acceptance Corp. (“SBAC”) and SafeBuy Financial Services, Inc. (“SBFS”) ( collectively the “SafeBuy Companies”).
-As stated in the complaint, Debtor controlled and directed SBAC and SBFS for all the business operations depended upon the debtor as a dealer licensed by the State of Texas to sell vehicles.
-Debtor raised capital for its operations by obtaining loans from individual creditors (the “Lenders”).
+Debtor Safe Buy, LLC was in the business of selling used cars and operated in four locations.
+The Debtor’s business also included two dealer finance companies, SafeBuy Acceptance Corp. (“SBAC”) and SafeBuy Financial Services, Inc. (“SBFS”) ( collectively the “SafeBuy Companies”).
+As alleged in the complaint, Debtor controlled and directed SBAC and SBFS, because all the business operations depended upon the Debtor as a dealer licensed by the State of Texas to sell vehicles.
+Debtor purportedly raised capital for its operations by obtaining loans from individual creditors (the “Lenders”).

-One of the defendants, Pithou Nuth reportedly invested about $3,419,665.00 (the “Pithou Equity Investment”) in the debtor.
-However, the parties did not execute any documents, promissory notes, or security agreements.
-The Trustee stated that neither debtor’s accounting records contained accrual of interest about Pithou Equity Investment nor the debtor reportedly paid any interest on the investment.
-There was no indication of whether the alleged investment is a loan or debt of the debtor.
-Pithou supposedly began to exercise control over the operations of the debtor and SafeBuy Companies.
-After a while, the debtor made transfers worth $3,950,000 to Pithou and one of the other defendants, Sinna Nuth. (the “Pithou Transfers”).
+The complaint asserts that one of the defendants, Pithou Nuth reportedly invested about $3,419,665.00 (the “Pithou Equity Investment”) in the Debtor.
+However, the parties allegedly did not execute any documents, promissory notes, or security agreements.
+The Trustee argues that neither debtor’s accounting records contained accrual of interest about Pithou Equity Investment nor the debtor reportedly paid any interest on the investment.
+Further, according to the complaint, there was no indication of whether the alleged investment is a loan or debt of the debtor.
+The Trustee contends that Pithou exercised control over the operations of the Debtor and SafeBuy Companies.
+Eventually, the Debtor made transfers worth $3,950,000 to Pithou and one of the other defendants, Sinna Nuth. (the “Pithou Transfers”).